-- 1. If the /tmp directory has less than 64 MB, it is increased to 64 MB during a migration installation so that the AIX Version 7.1 boot image is successfully created at the end of the migration. - 2.
-The boot logical volume is required to be 24 MB with the 610005.
+- 1. If the /tmp directory has less than 64 MB, it is increased to 64 MB during a migration installation so that the AIX 7 with 7100-02 boot image is successfully created at the end of the migration. - 2.
+The boot logical volume is required to be 24 MB.
 The pre-migration script in the usr/lpp/bos directory on your media or in your 7.1 NIM Shared Product Object Tree (SPOT) will check if you have adequate room.
 During the migration, hd5 will be increased if necessary.
 The logical partitions must be contiguous and within the first 4 GB of the disk.